Grant Programme now open – deadline Thurs 21st Sept 2023

 SSGT believes putting families at the heart of the criminal justice system and processes is the ‘golden thread’ which can reduce the harm of imprisonment and contribute to rehabilitation.
 Therefore, a strategic aim of SSGT is to contribute to improving the system of support for families affected by convictions and imprisonment to improve rehabilitation and resettlement outcomes.
 Evidence shows that prisoners who manage to maintain family bonds whilst in prison have significantly reduced reoffending risks upon release.
 Families cannot bear this burden alone and should be supported in this role.
 However, SSGT acknowledges family relationships are complex and systems should take account of the best interests of both the family and the prisoner.

 SSGT’s approach, as a small grantmaker, is to work towards outcomes to which it can best contribute, given identified need and opportunities to engage.
-Therefore, the grant programme will seek to make a contribution to the following outcomes:
+Therefore, we will fund work that makes a contribution to the following outcomes:

 Outcome 1: Family-centred approaches to rehabilitation and reintegration become normalised in the prison system, at the point of imprisonment, during the sentence and on release: we are interested in work with people affected by imprisonment and convictions which has a strategic focus on their role as family members, and a recognition that partners and children serve the sentence too.
 This is a systems-focused approach which uses current evidence to effect change.